rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-21-docsrs-outage-postmortem.md

 - 02:06: [Mark-Simulacrum] joins into the operations channel
 - 08:19: [pietroalbini] added builds failed during the outage back into the queue
+- **19:27: builds of the crates failed during the outage finished**

 [ashleygwilliams]: https://github.com/ashleygwilliams
 [QuietMisdreavus]: https://github.com/QuietMisdreavus